shree998/Campus-Expert/.github/ISSUE_TEMPLATE.md

 ## Labels
 Apply the following labels:
 - Module number
 - What is it?
-Bug, help, or feature request.
+Bug, help, discussion or feature request.

 ## Description